pankajsao11/pankajsao11/README.md

 * 🙋‍♂️ Hey there!
 I’m Pankaj
 * 👨‍🎓 B.Tech in Electronics & Telecommunication
-* 🤩 I’m interested in Iot,Python & circuit design
+* 🤩 I’m interested in AWS Cloud Computing and Python
-* 😁 I’m looking to collaborate on Iot,Raspberry pi,Pcb/Circuit Design
 * 📫 How to reach me: pankajsao11@gmail.com